paescuj/jaa/README.md

 ## Disclaimer

-This is a fun project, intended as a playground to experiment with different technologies.
-Therefore the project is not actively maintained.
+This project was created for fun and as a playground to experiment with different technologies.
+It's not actively maintained.

 ## License